 LET TILES SET FOR 48 HOURS

-Apply masking tape to face of dimensional or matte tiles prior to grouting.
-This speeds cleanup, preventing grout from sticking to unglazed and dimensional groves.
-Remove tape after grout has been cleaned.
+Apply masking tape to the face of relief tiles prior to grouting.
+This speeds cleanup, preventing grout from sticking to grooves.
+Remove tape after the grout has been cleaned.

 10. CHOOSE GROUT

 Grout is the concrete filler between the joints.
 It is not an adhesive.
 It is the finishing product to make your installation look great.
 We recommend Prism Grout by Custom Building Products or Power Grout by TEC.